Cannot connect to Photoshop on Mac

 If the above test does not work as described then check the solutions in the sections below.

-If you are using Mac OSX 10.14 or newer, the first time you try to connect to Photoshop from ProSelect, Mojave may ask if you want to allow ProSelect to access "System Events".
+If you are using Mac OSX 10.14 or newer, the first time you try to connect to Photoshop from ProSelect, these versions of OSX may ask if you want to allow ProSelect to access "System Events".
 These are used to connect to Photoshop.

 You need to click OK to this.
 You may see an error message that ProSelect was unable to connect to Photoshop.
 When you try the second time, Mojave will ask you whether to allow ProSelect to access data from Adobe Photoshop.

 You need to click OK again.
 After that ProSelect will be allowed to connect to Photoshop.
 Note: If you have multiple versions of Photoshop installed on your computer, the above message may show the newest version rather than the one you currently have running.

-You can check ProSelect's GateKeeper permissions in the System Preferences -> Security and Privacy.
+You can double-check ProSelect's GateKeeper permissions in the System Preferences -> Security and Privacy.
 Select the Privacy tab and the Automation area.
 You should see that ProSelect has access to all items listed including "System Events" and "Adobe Photoshop XX" and "Finder".